mattumland/romcom/README.md

   delete covers from your list by double clicking the cover.
 * When you click on Make Your Own Cover, you can then create your very own cover.
 * We can't wait to see what you create!

+## Future Editions

+In the future we would like to do more error handling and better protection against duplicates.
+We could also envision using a modal to display the custom cover that a user creates, as well as the ability to drag and drop covers on the Saved Covers view.

+## Contributors
+Nikki Petersen and Matt Umland worked together on this team, with code reviews performed by various mentors.
+Thank you to everyone who gave advice (which we may or may not have followed).